HerambInamke/Node-JS-Assignment/README.md

 - **Bootstrap** — To make it look good without much hassle
 - **Axios** — Handling API calls smoothly
 - **React Router** — For navigation across pages

-## License

-I’m releasing this project under the ISC License — feel free to use it, modify it, or improve it!

----

-Thanks a ton for checking this out!
-Hope it helps you as much as it helped me grow while building it.
-If you run into any issues or have suggestions, feel free to reach out. 🚀